Category: Dwarfism

 February 23, 2020 By arne hendriks Off

-Short-statured people, dwarfs and people with achondroplasia play a significant role in Maya mythology because it is believed that dwarfs lived together with the gods before humans even existed.
-This presumed divine proximity and intimacy with the unknown gave small-statured status.
-They knew something the…
+Short-statured people, dwarfs and people with achondroplasia play a significant role in Maya mythology.
+It was believed that dwarfs lived together with the gods long before humans even existed.
+This presumed divine proximity and intimacy gave the small-statured status.
+Dwarfs knew something that the taller…

 Small-Bodied Survivor